inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 A good design principle is to make impossible states unrepresentable.
 I'm going to demonstrate this with a grammar that generates a generic transitive construction (*I see a cat*, *you see me*) and the reflexive construction (*I see myself*, *you see yourself*, …).

 Attempt 1 is a context-free grammar, and Attempt 2 is a GF grammar.

+TODO: move the CFG to another place and only link to it.

 #### Attempt 1: overgenerating or overcomplicated